Real-terms weekly pay is lower than before 2008 financial crisis

 “The increasing difference between nominal and real growth rates in recent months is because of increasing consumer price inflation, including owner occupiers’ housing costs,” the ONS said.

-Inflation stood at a near 30-year high of 5.4% in December, with the figure for January due to be announced on Wednesday.
+Inflation stood at a near 30-year high of 5.4 per cent in December, with the figure for January due to be announced on Wednesday.

+Independent think tank the Resolution Foundation described the latest data on wages as “dismal for living standards”, with a risk the UK’s pay squeeze “could surpass the 2.7 per cent real pay fall experienced in 1991”.

+Hannah Slaughter, senior economist at the Resolution Foundation, said: “While some policy makers are rightly worried about accelerating nominal wages boosting UK inflation, they should also be worried about Britain simultaneously experiencing the tightest real wage squeeze in generations.

 Register for free to continue reading